Zemorath/Zemorath/README.md

 ## In Progress
 **RPG Nexus**
 Website allowing users to create and maintain tabletop rpg characters and campaigns across multiple rpg systems including some of your favorites!<br>
-✅ Base database structure complete
+✅ Base database structure complete<br>
-✅ Allows for information from multiple systems
+✅ Allows for information from multiple systems<br>

 ## Core Competencies